Feline weight-loss study

-More than half of the pets in the U.S. are overweight or obese, a condition that causes a host of health problems in cats and impairs their quality of life.
+More than half of the pets in the U.S. are overweight or obese, a condition that causes cats a host of health problems and impairs their quality of life.

 Forty-four overweight cats were enrolled and randomly assigned to groups with or without food toys.
 In addition, wearable activity monitors were used on some cats to record changes in their activity levels.
 Each cat was given a customized weight-loss plan, including weight-loss food and low-calorie treats.
 By completing monthly questionnaires, owners recorded their perceptions of their cat’s quality of life.